-The cost of counselling in Singapore can vary significantly, depending on where you go (public sector organisation or private practice) and type of mental health professional you chose to see (ie psychologists, professional counsellor or social worker).
+The cost of counselling in Singapore can vary significantly, depending on where you go (public sector organisation or private practice) and the type of mental health professional you choose to see (ie psychologists, professional counsellor or social worker).
 It can also depend on the mode of counselling, whether it is in-person, or done via audio, video, or text-based live chat.
 Typically, a counselling session in Singapore can cost anywhere between S$50-300 per hour.

 While the issues people seek support for are varied, if you have been feeling persistently low, losing interest in your usual activities, or finding it difficult to maintain relationships with your loved ones, it may be sensible to set time aside for counselling also known as therapy.

 Often, we put off going for counselling as we feel like our issues are not “serious enough”, or are unsure of what to say to a therapist.

 Find out more about signs that you may need counselling and the issues you can seek help for here.

 TYHO offers not only online therapy, but also in-person counselling services – however, these are only provided in Singapore at present.

 Our Therapists who provide in-person sessions are as follows – please click on their names to view their full profiles:

 - Desieree Makalew (Psychologist): Temple Street or River Valley, Singapore

 - Joseph Quek (Professional Counsellor): Paya Lebar, Singapore